Volunteer-Tech/akiTech/README.md

    ```

-6. you are done.
+6. You are done.
 Now, the server will start at http://loaclhost:3000.

 ### Build for production